-Nature is truly amazing, even the creatures we may never get to see in person…
+Nature is truly amazing, especially the creatures we never get to see.

-Deep in the ocean where not even submarines and unmanned deep dive vehicles can go.
+It lives deep in the ocean where not even submarines and unmanned deep dive vehicles can go.
 Past 1,000 feet below sea level, too deep for even the sun’s glowing reach.

 The Phronima is a small, translucent deep sea hyperiid, closely related to amphipods (crustaceans).
 To the common eye, it resembles a mini shrimp — with a similar head, eyes, jaws and clawed arms.
-The Phronima is truly alien in nature and instinct.
+But the Phronima is truly alien in nature and instinct.

-- Despite the environment or conditions, nature never stops relenting
+- Despite the environment or conditions, nature is inspiringly relentless

-- Good ideas can come out of just about anything
+- Good ideas can come out of just about anything, especially nature